TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-09-06-from-symfony-to-laravel-5-steps-to-prepare-your-symfony-project-for-migration.md

 <br>

 We run the tests, see what fails, fix it, iterate the feedback loop, and create pull-request for our single test.
 Merge and repeat.
-Again, we should not touch the original source code, only the `LaraveContainerFactory`.
+Again, we should not touch the original source code, only the `LaravelContainerFactory`.

 That's it!